 The Vice President and Chief Information Security Officer (CISO) leads the global information security organization responsible for overseeing our information security program.
 Our CISO has over 25 years of industry experience, including serving in similar roles leading and overseeing cybersecurity programs at other public companies, and is a Certified Information Security Professional and Information Systems Security Architecture Professional.
-Team members who support our information security program have relevant educational and industry experience, including holding similar positions at large technology companies.
+Team members who support our information security program have relevant educational and industry experience, including having held similar positions at large technology companies.
 Given the nature of our business, management is highly focused on identifying and managing cybersecurity risks, and our CISO and information security teams provide regular reports to senior management and other relevant teams on various cybersecurity threats, assessments and findings.

 The Board has primary responsibility for oversight of the Company's cybersecurity risks.
-The Audit Committee is also responsible for reviewing the Company's information and cybersecurity risks and the steps that management has taken to protect against threats to the Company's information systems and security, including results of periodic security assessments performed in conjunction with ongoing monitoring.
+The Audit Committee is also responsible for reviewing the Company's cybersecurity risks and the steps that management has taken to protect against threats to the Company's information systems and security.
 The Audit Committee has formed a Cybersecurity Risk Subcommittee consisting of two independent directors to assist the Audit Committee in its oversight of cybersecurity risks.
 By its charter, all members of the Cybersecurity Risk Subcommittee must have a background or experience in information technology or cybersecurity and an understanding of cyber threats, risk mitigation and policy.

-The results of our SOC2 and PCI assessments are reported to the Cybersecurity Risk Subcommittee.
+The results of our SOC 2 and PCI assessments are annually reported to the Cybersecurity Risk Subcommittee.
 Both the Subcommittee and the Board receive regular reports from our CISO on various cybersecurity matters, including risk assessments, mitigation strategies, areas of emerging risks, incidents and industry trends, and other areas of importance.
-The Board also oversees our annual enterprise risk assessment, where we assess key risks within the company, including security and technology risks and cybersecurity threats.
+The Board also oversees our annual enterprise risk assessment, where we assess key risks within the company, including cyber security and technology risks.